42atom/minelog/index.md

    4704 plots of size: 465.568 TiB
 Remote Harvester for IP: 192.168.50.224
    4703 plots of size: 465.467 TiB
-Plot count for all harvesters: 179914
+Plot count for all harvesters: 175210
-Total size of plots: 17.389 PiB
+Total size of plots: 16.935 PiB
-Estimated network space: 22.698 EiB
+Estimated network space: 22.233 EiB
-Expected time to win: 7 hours and 5 minutes
+Expected time to win: 7 hours
 Note: log into your key using 'chia wallet show' to see rewards for each key